The Workout Batman Deserves (and the one he needs right now)

 If you need a concession, fine, I’ll make one.

 Let’s assume that maybe, just maybe this is possible for a particularly rare specimen of humanity.
-A specimen who ha all of the advantage you could possibly have, including chemical assistance.
+A specimen who has all of the advantage you could possibly have, including chemical assistance.

 Even if all of that was possible, it’s still not possible for Batman to adhere to this training program.
 There simply isn’t enough time.
-Just look at this and then try to fit it into whatever schedule you assume he keeps to fulfill his responsibilities at Batman: how many hours a night is he patrolling?
+Just look at this and then try to fit it into whatever schedule you assume he keeps to fulfill his responsibilities at Batman: how many hours a night does he stay vigilant and patrolling?
 When does he sleep?

 So, as Batman, he doesn’t have enough time for this.
 But, again, suspending disbelief and assuming it was possible to do all of this if you didn’t have crime-fighting responsibilities…I dunno.

 The way I see it, this only way this makes even the most remote kind of sense is if we look at it as being the pre-Batman workout.
-This could be Bruce Wayne’s training for six months to a year, max, before he puts on the cape.
-It allows him to get his body in the best shape possible, and then he can just try to maintain.
+This could be Bruce Wayne’s training for six months to a year, max before he puts on the cape.
+It allows him to get his body in the best shape possible, then he can try to maintain.

-Of course you do.
+Of course, you do.
 I do, too.
-Hell, I should be out there Batmanning right now, not writing this article.
+Hell, I should be out there Batmanning in Gotham City right now, not writing this article.
 But I’m trying to help you, okay?
+The Joker can wait.

 Here’s the thing: Batman embodies possibility.
 We’re all drawn to him, in a certain morbid way.
 To use one of my favorites quotes from author Neal Stephenson, Batman makes us feel, “that under the right set of circumstances, [we] could be the baddest motherfucker alive.”